kony/MobilefabricFastTrack_NewNWeatherApp_PhoneGap/README.md

 *	Or add your AppKey, AppSecret, and the Service URL to your config.js file located in SamAppMFNewsWeather-> www->js and build your application

 **NOTE:**
 You need to setup and configure your Kony MobileFabric environment on your cloud before running the app.
-Follow these tutorials at http://docs.kony.com/tutorials/MobileFabric/ to set up Kony MobileFabric environment.

 # Supported platforms:
 **Mobile**